cnguyen17/Pacer-Code/README.md

 - ## 🚀 About

-This simple weather application displays key weather information such as Temperature, Feel like Temperature, wind speed, and humidity.
+This simple weather application displays key weather information such as Temperature, Feel like Temperature, Wind Speed, and Humidity.
+Stay informed and up-to-date with the latest weather conditions, no matter where you are.

 ## 📝 How to Build